 The Value of Accreditation

-Institutional accreditation is important for various reasons.
-It provides quality assurance for prospective students, the public, and elected officials.
-As such, accreditation status is highly valued.
+Institutional accreditation is important as a means of quality assurance for prospective students, the public, and elected officials.
+Accreditation status is highly valued.
 For example, admission to graduate programs generally requires a bachelor’s degree from an accredited organization, most institutions require accreditation for incoming transfer of credit, and program-specific accreditation requires institutional accreditation.
 Accreditation is also a necessary prerequisite for institutional participation in the federal student financial assistance program.

 Academic Quality Improvement Program

 The HLC accreditation process in which UNO participates is entitled the Academic Quality Improvement Program (AQIP) Pathway.
 This pathway emphasizes continuous quality improvement processes and assumes a cycle in which:

 - Quality programs, policies, and procedures are in place;

 - The data generated by the assessment systems are reviewed regularly; and

 - Data-influenced program improvements are instituted when warranted.

 The quality improvement process is led by the AQIP Steering Committee.